Wildwood Police Investigating Video Showing Officer Punching Woman On Beach While Trying To Subdue Her

 Wildwood officials confirm that the video took place on a beach near East Schellinger Avenue.

-They say that the girl in the video was underage and drunk on the beach and refused to provide police with her ID.
+Authorities say that Weinman was underage and drunk on the beach and refused to provide police with her ID.
 She then kicked the officer in the genitals and ran off.

 Police say the officer chased her down and tried to subdue her.